jbreeden/mruby-zlib/README.md

 - `ZLib::deflateInit(stream, level = ZLib::Z_DEFAULT_COMPRESSION)`
   + Initalizes a stream to deflate at the given `level`
   + `level` defaults to 6 (ZLib::Z_DEFAULT_COMPRESSION)
+  + Raises a `ZLib::ZStreamError` if called on a previously initialized stream

 - `ZLib.deflate(stream, flush)`
   + Deflates all of `stream.next_in`, possibly returning a chunk of the compressed output